-Headquartered near Chicago, CompTIA is a non-profit trade association comprised of more than 2,000 member organizations and 3,000 business partners.
+Headquartered near Chicago, CompTIA is a nonprofit trade association made up of more than 2,000 member organizations and 3,000 business partners.
 Although the organization focuses on educating and certifying IT professionals, CompTIA also figures prominently in philanthropy and public policy advocacy.

-CompTIA's vendor-neutral certification program is one of the most recognized in the IT industry, having issued more than 2 million certifications during a 20-year span.
+CompTIA's vendor-neutral certification program is one of the best recognized in the IT industry.
+Since CompTIA developed its A+ credential in 1993, it has issued more than two million certifications.

-- Core Certifications – Designed to build core foundational skills, CompTIA offers four Core certifications: IT Fundamentals, CompTIA A+ (focused on user support and device connectivity), CompTIA Network+ (targeting core system connections with endpoint devices), and CompTIA Security+ (focused on entry level cybersecurity skills).
+- Core Certifications: Designed to build core foundational skills, CompTIA offers four Core certifications: IT Fundamentals+ (a pre-career certification focused on IT foundation framework), CompTIA A+ (focused on user support and device connectivity), CompTIA Network+ (targeting core system connections with endpoint devices), and CompTIA Security+ (focused on entry level cybersecurity skills).

-- Additional Professional Certifications – This category includes several credentials which don’t readily fit into any of the other CompTIA career paths, including: CompTIA Project+, CompTIA CTT+ and CompTIA Cloud Essentials.
+- Additional Professional Certifications: This category includes several credentials which don't readily fit into any of the foregoing CompTIA career paths, including: CompTIA Project+, CompTIA CTT+ and CompTIA Cloud Essentials.

 CompTIA Core Certifications

-CompTIA IT Fundamentals is ideal for beginners with a basic understanding of PC functionality and compatibility as well as familiarity with technology topics, such as hardware basics, software installation, security risks and prevention and basic networking.
-It’s also ideal as a career planning or development tool for individuals just beginning their IT careers or seeking to make a career change.
+CompTIA IT Fundamentals+ is ideal for beginners with a basic understanding of PC functionality and compatibility as well as familiarity with technology topics, such as hardware basics, software installation, security risks and prevention, and basic networking.
+It's also ideal as a career planning or development tool for individuals beginning their IT careers or those seeking to make a career change.
 A single exam is required to earn the credential.
-Currently, CompTIA is developing a new IT Fundamentals exam.
-A firm release date has not yet been established but interested candidates should expect to see this new exam released sometime in the third quarter of 2018.
+CompTIA launched a new IT Fundamentals+ exam (Exam FC0-U61) in September 2018.
+This new exam focuses on computing basics, database use, software development and IT infrastructure.
+The English version of the prior exam (Exam FC0-U510) retires on July 15, 2019.
+Exams in other languages retire on December 1, 2019.

 Many IT professionals start with the A+ certification.
-However, if you have the experience and don't feel a need for the A+, you can move directly to the CompTIA Network+ certification.
-It’s geared toward professionals with at least nine months of networking experience.
-A candidate must be familiar with networking technologies, media, topologies, security, installation and configuration.
+While the A+ credential is recommended, if you have the experience and don't feel a need for the A+, you can move directly to the CompTIA Network+ certification.
+It's geared toward professionals who have at least nine months of networking experience.
+A candidate must be familiar with networking technologies, media, topologies, security, installation and configuration, and troubleshooting of common wired and wireless network devices.
 The Network+ certification is recommended or required by Dell, HP and Intel, and is also an accepted entry-point certification for the Apple Consultants Network.
 The Network+ credential meets the ISO 17024 standard and just like the A+, it is recognized by the U.S. DoD.
 A single exam is required to earn the certification.
-A new exam, N10-007, was introduced in March 2018.
-The predecessor exam, N10-006, retires on August 31, 2018.

-The CompTIA Linux+ Powered by LPI certification aims at Linux network administrators with at least 12 months of Linux administration experience.
+The CompTIA Linux+ Powered by LPI certification is aimed at Linux network administrators with at least 12 months of Linux administration experience.
 Such experience should include installation, package management, GNU and Unix commands, shells, scripting, security and more.
-The A+ and Network+ certifications are recommended as a preamble to this certification, but are not mandatory.
-Candidates must pass two exams to earn this credential.
+The A+ and Network+ certifications are recommended as a preamble to this certification but are not mandatory.
+Candidates must pass two exams (LX0-103 and LX0-104) to earn this credential.
+The exams must be taken in order, and candidates must pass exam LX0-103 before attempting LX0-104.
+In 2018, CompTIA began testing a new beta exam (XK1-004).
+The beta exam offering ended October 22, 2018.
+New exams generally follow beta exam tests so interested candidates should check the Linux+ web page for updates.

 As the cloud computing market continues to grow by leaps and bounds, the CompTIA Cloud+ certification has been keeping pace.
 This certification targets IT professionals with two to three years of experience in storage, networking or data center administration.
-A single exam, CV0-002, was released in February 2018.
-It tests candidates' knowledge of cloud technologies, hybrid and multi-cloud solutions, cloud markets, and incorporating cloud-based technology solutions into system operations.
+A single exam, CV0-002, is required.
+It tests candidates' knowledge of cloud technologies, hybrid and multicloud solutions, cloud markets, and incorporating cloud-based technology solutions into system operations.

 CompTIA Cybersecurity Certifications